-True Story is Wheaton Public Library’s new Non-Fiction Book Club.
-Each month we pick books that are the most interesting, captivating and entertaining true stories that our world has to offer.
+True Story is Wheaton Public Library’s nonfiction book club.
+Each month we pick books that are the most interesting, captivating, and entertaining true stories that our world has to offer.
 If you want adventure, history, science, and a stimulating conversation about the human experience, then please join us for our book discussion

 - Please register online

 - Pick up a copy of the book at the Circulation desk.
 For more information please contact Matt Binder at 630-868-7529 or email@example.com